gonexwind/privacypolicy/gym_for_newbie.md

 We reserve the right to update our Privacy Policy to reflect changes in our practices.
 We will notify you of any significant updates through the app or other communication channels.

 By using "GYM FOR NEWBIE," you agree to the terms outlined in this Privacy Policy.
-If you have any questions or concerns, please contact us at [your contact information].
+If you have any questions or concerns, please contact us at fikky.ardi15@gmail.com.

 Last Updated: 18-12-2023